 2. “Use an image that is not your likeness or a head-shot photo for your profile.”
-The profile photo is from an old clip-art book I found in the trash at the first newspaper job.
+The profile photo is from an old clip-art book I found in the trash at my first newspaper job.

 3. “Provide accurate information to us and keep it updated.”
 I listed Miranda’s occupation as “infotainer,” which isn’t a real thing.
 Also: I don’t live in Boca Raton, I don’t take classes at Florida Atlantic University, and I’ve never updated the profile.
 Not once since 2013.